acquia/acquia_cms/modules/acquia_cms_headless/README.md

 npx create-next-app -e https://github.com/acquia/next-acms
 ```

-Once Acquia CMS and ACMS.NEXT library are installed, in your drupal site go to the "Tour" link in the top menu bar, which takes you to the "Get Started" page.
+Once Acquia CMS and ACMS.NEXT library are installed, in your drupal site go to the Extend menu and enable Acquia CMS Headless module.
+In the top bar menu link select "Tour", which takes you to the "Get Started" page.
 Click the "Get Started" button.
 You will see your dashboard.
-Locate the "headless" section to reveal two checkbox options:
+Locate the "Headless" section to reveal two checkbox options:

 * **Enable Robust API capabilities** When the Robust API option is enabled, dependencies related to the Next.js module will be enabled providing users with the ability to use Drupal as a backend for a decoupled NodeJS app while also retaining Drupal’s default front-end.
 E.g., with a custom theme.